Aims and scope

 2. Linkage disequilibrium (LD) structure between SNPs (if multiple SNPs are reported) must be presented.

-3. Appropriate multiple testing correction (if multiple independent SNPs are reported) must be included.
+3. Appropriate multiple testing corrections (if multiple independent SNPs are reported) must be included.

 Submissions that fail to meet the above criteria will be rejected before being sent out for review.